mariembader123/stomt-vanilla-extension/README.md

 ```

-1- go to widgets
+1- go to Pockets in your backend

-2-drag and drop html box into the desired place
+2-click add a pocket

-3-add the html code and save
+3-copy and paste the html code in the html-Box

+4-choose Page,position,visibility in devices and save.

 ## Frequently Asked Questions